onox/json-ada/README.md

 Tests
 -----

 The project contains a set of unit tests.
-Use `make test` to build the unit tests:
+Use `make test` to build and run the unit tests:

     $ make test

-After having build the tests, run the unit tests:
+To generate a coverage report, run:

-    $ make run_unit_tests
+    $ make coverage

 Installation
 ------------